ashu-xx/Queuing-Theory/README.md

-# Error COntrol in Relay Network
+# Error Control in Relay Network

 The project deals with the study of multi-hop relay network architecture that has been introduced in the next